2000rick/movie-search-engine/README.md

 [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction)

 Input/output of project:

 Input: Answer 2 menus.
-First menu input is (trending movies or upcoming), Second Menu is the genre.
+First menu input is (trending or upcoming movies), Second Menu is the user's genre of choice.

-Output: movie recommendations (trending movies or upcoming) within the users chosen genre
+Output: A list of movie recommendations (trending or upcoming movies) within the user's chosen genre.
+The user can then choose a specific movie from the list to see more details.

 The two design patterns we will be using: